nanopool/nanominer/README.md

 Default value: -3333 (This means that the miner blocks management through API and displays statistics on port 3333).

 ### ethmanPassword
-Optional common parameter.
+Optional parameter.
 Your password for monitoring with EthMan and other utilities that support the same network API.

 ### useSSL
-Optional common parameter.
+Optional parameter.
 This parameter accepts the values _true_ or _false_ (the default is _true_).
 If this parameter is set to _true_ then miner always tries to use SSL pool connection first and fallbacks to unencrypted connection if SSL connection failed.
 If this parameter is set to _false_ then miner doesn't try using SSL for pool connection.

 ### shardId
-Optional algorithm parameter.
+Optional parameter.
 Can be used to set a shard ID for QuarkChain solo mining.
 This parameter should be specified in hex, e.g. 0x1, 0x10001, 0x10002, 0x50001, etc. For root chain shard ID `null` must be specified.
 For more information on shards, visit [this](https://github.com/QuarkChain/pyquarkchain/wiki/Address,-Shard-Key,-Chain-Id,-Shard-Id) and [this](https://github.com/quarkChain/pyquarkchain/releases/latest) link.
 Default shard ID is 0x1.
 Shard ID is passed to QuarkChain node "as is" so all current and future Ethash shards are supported.

 ### farmRecheck
-Optional algorithm parameter.
+Optional parameter.
 The interval (in milliseconds) between polling the node for new jobs in solo mining mode for QuarkChain.
 Default value is 200.

 ### cpuThreads
-Optional algorithm parameter for CPU mining.
+Optional parameter for CPU mining.
 Specifies the number of concurrent CPU threads to use for mining.
 All threads are used by default.

 ### sortPools
-Optional algorithm parameter.
+Optional parameter.
 This parameter accepts the values _true_ or _false_ (the default is _false_).
 If this parameter is set to _true_ then the best pool will be chosen by least ping (not by the pool list).

 ### countDevShares
-Optional algorithm parameter.
+Optional parameter.
 This parameter accepts the values _true_ or _false_ (the default is _false_ for QuarkChain solo mining and _true_ for other coins).
 If this parameter is set to _true_ then shares accepted or rejected by pool during fee time will be included in miner statistics.
 Otherwise only shares during user mining are included to miner statistics.

 ### sendHashrate
-Optional algorithm parameter for Ethash, Etchash and Ubqhash algorithms.
+Optional parameter for Ethash, Etchash and Ubqhash algorithms.
 This parameter accepts the values _true_ or _false_.
 The default value is _true_ (if JSON-RPC pool protocol is used).

 ### dagSer
-Optional algorithm parameter for Ethash, Etchash and KawPow algorithms.
+Optional parameter for Ethash, Etchash and KawPow algorithms.
 This parameter accepts the values _true_ or _false_ (the default is _false_).
 If this parameter is set to _true_ then the DAG will be generated sequentionaly on each GPU.
 Otherwise all the GPUs generate DAG at the same time.

 ## Configuration File